kakelay/KakElay/README.md

     </tbody>
 </table>

+---

+### Personal Philosophy

 > [!NOTE]
-> If you are not strong enough ,They don't want to know you.
+> **If you are not strong enough, they don't want to know you.**

 > [!TIP]
-> Focus on one thing then move on to the next level
+> **Focus on one thing, then move on to the next level.**

 > [!IMPORTANT]
-> My Goal is to create my own app for nationwide use and establish a company for yourself
+> **My goal is to create my own app for nationwide use and establish a company for myself.**

 > [!WARNING]
-> As a developer, it's important to be aware of the risks of project scope creep, technical debt, and inadequate testing, which can lead to delays, increased costs, and lower quality products.
+> **As a developer, it's important to be aware of the risks of project scope creep, technical debt, and inadequate testing, which can lead to delays, increased costs, and lower quality products.**

 > [!CAUTION]
-> Don't waste your time with your trip too much if you are not strong enough.
+> **Don’t waste your time on distractions if you are not strong enough.**

+---

+### Interests and Goals

+- I’m currently exploring **state management in Flutter** and building robust, scalable applications.
+- **Future goal:** Launch a mobile app that makes a difference in people’s daily lives and gains nationwide recognition.
+- I enjoy finding solutions to complex problems and learning new technologies to stay ahead in the development field.

+---

 ### 2025

+This year, I’m focusing on:

+1. Sharpening my **Flutter development** skills to build more feature-rich applications.
+2. Learning advanced back-end development to ensure seamless integration with front-end interfaces.
+3. Expanding my knowledge of **project management** and **entrepreneurship** to turn my dreams into reality.

 ---